 I love a mystery – and certainly my young self benefitted from the NBC Mystery Movies series, which brought many actors and shows to my attention each week.

 Launched in 1971, NBC Mystery Movies was an umbrella show – rotating shows through one time slot.
 The original three series were McCloud, Columbo and McMillan and Wife.

-McCloud was a Texas lawman, portrayed by Dennis Weaver, who has been reassigned to work with the NYPD solving crimes.
+McCloud was a New Mexican lawman, portrayed by Dennis Weaver, who has been reassigned to work with the NYPD solving crimes.
 Columbo is the irascible Los Angeles detective played by Peter Falk, created from a made for tv movie, Prescription: Murder.
 McMillan and Wife starred Rock Hudson and Susan Saint James, a police commissioner and his wife solving crimes in San Francisco.

 In its first year NBC Mystery Movies hit the top 20 in ratings and Columbo was nominated for eight Emmys and won four awards.
 For the second season, NBC added Hec Ramsey, starring Richard Boone as a gunfighter turned detective in the Old West and moved the successful series to Sunday night until 1974.

 Starting in 1972 on Wednesday nights, NBC aired three new shows – Banacek starring George Peppard as a freelance insurance investigator, Cool Million with James Farentino as a private investigator and Madigan, starring Richard Widmark as NYC police detective.
 The following season, Cool Million and Madigan were cancelled, replaced with Faraday & Company starring Dan Dailey as a private investigator, Tenafly with James MacEachin as a private detective, and The Snoop Sisters with Helen Hayes and Mildred Natwick as two elderly sisters who solve mysteries.